agustinpaul0/SuperMarioBros/README.md

 4. When all lives are lost, enter your name for the ranking (max 4 characters).
 5. Decide whether to play again or exit.

+### License
+This project is licensed under the **MIT License**.
+You are free to modify, distribute, and use the code as long as you include a copy of this license in any project based on it.

-### Team Contributions
+### Contributors
-This project was completed collaboratively by a team of five university students.
-Each team member contributed to different aspects, including UML modeling, coding, and gameplay design.
+This project was developed by a team of university students.
+Due to privacy considerations, the names of the contributors are kept anonymous.

+### Pull Requests
+I am open to receiving pull requests for improvements, especially in areas such as bug fixes or adjustments to the functionality of enemies, background contrast issues, and Lakitu-related bugs.
+Please feel free to suggest changes or enhancements to improve the game!

 ### Closing Remarks
 We hope you enjoy this reimagined version of *Super Mario Bros* with its unique blend of classic and DOOM-inspired gameplay.
 While there are known issues, we believe the game offers an engaging and enjoyable experience.
 Feedback is welcome as we continue refining our skills and projects!